jpjhan/RABBIT/README.md

   The default value is 2% of the image resolution.
 Change to a higher or lower value to increase matching reliablity or reduce processing time.
 However, we do not recommend adjusting it, because a higher value of feature points will not siginficantly affect the processing time in GPU mode, but it does in CPU mode.

 **4.2 Independent vs. Batch**
-**Independent** is to conduct N-SURF matching and MPT on each group of images, which can obtain more accurate and reliable reuslts.
+**Independent** is to conduct N-SURF matching and EPT on each group of images, which can obtain more accurate and reliable results.
 **Batch** is to use same coefficients from one corrected group of images, which can achive ultra-speed processing efficiency.

 ***When to use batch mode***